-The Funds do not seek to achieve their stated investment objective over a period of time greater than a single day (as measured from NAV calculation time to NAV calculation time).
+The Funds do not seek to achieve their stated investment objective over a period of time greater than a single day (as measured from NAV calculation time).
 The return of a Fund for a period longer than a single day is the result of its return for each day compounded over the period and usually will differ in amount and possibly even direction from the inverse (-1x) or two times (2x) the return of the Fund's benchmark for the period.
 A Fund will lose money if its benchmark performance is flat over time, and it is possible for a Fund to lose money over time even if the performance of its benchmark increases in the case of UVIX (or decreases in the case of SVIX), as a result of daily rebalancing, the benchmark's volatility, compounding, and other factors.
 Compounding is the cumulative effect of applying investment gains and losses and income to the principal amount invested over time.
 Gains or losses experienced over a given period will increase or reduce the principal amount invested from which the subsequent period's returns are calculated.
 The effects of compounding will likely cause the performance of a Fund to differ from the Fund's stated multiple times the return of its benchmark for the same period.
 The effect of compounding becomes more pronounced as benchmark volatility and holding period increase.
-The impact of compounding will impact each shareholder differently depending on the period of time an investment in a Fund is held and the volatility of the benchmark during the holding period of an investment in the Fund's returns.
+The impact of compounding will impact each shareholder differently depending on the period of time an investment in a Fund is held and the volatility of the benchmark during the holding period of an investment in the Fund.
+Longer holding periods, higher benchmark volatility, inverse exposure and greater leverage each affect the impact of compounding on a Fund's returns.
 Daily compounding of a Fund's investment returns can dramatically and adversely affect its longer-term performance during periods of high volatility.
 Volatility may be at least as important to a Fund's return for a period as the return of the Fund's underlying benchmark.